PROCESS & POLICIES

 Fees, Payment, & Terms

-We can also take checks and third-party payments, but we cannot begin work or commit to a schedule until the payment has cleared.
+I can also take checks and third-party payments, but I cannot begin work or commit to a schedule until the payment has cleared.

-Like all résumé services*, we require payment in advance before we commit to work or to a schedule.
-For most projects, we require half on setting the schedule, before we start work, and the other half immediately after the in-depth interview is completed, before we start further work.
-We also have a no-refund policy—like all résumé services*.
+Like all résumé services*, I require payment in advance before I commit to work or to a schedule.
+Like all résumé services*, I have a no-refund policy.
+For most projects, I require half on setting the schedule, before I start work, and the other half immediately after the in-depth interview is completed, before I start further work.
 BUT you don’t have to pay for add-ons (like cover letters) when you order your résumé.
 If you’re interested in optional services (cover letters, alternate-target résumés, etc.), you can wait until you’ve seen the approval version of your résumé.
 The price will be the same.

 * If you think you’ve seen résumé services that accept half up front and half on delivery, or that offer guarantees, click here for the realities behind those appearances.
 In brief, none of the guarantees involve money back, and what you pay up front may represent all the value you get.

 SECURITY: I do not keep your credit-card information.
-If you pay me directly by credit card, I enter your information directly into the Authorize.net gateway, the same secure connection used by many merchants and banks.
-(You can also pay via PayPal using your credit card.)
+If you pay me directly by credit card, I enter your information directly into the Converge gateway, the same secure connection used by many merchants and banks.
+(You can also pay via PayPal using your credit card, or securely from your bank account via Zelle.)

 PAYMENT TIMING: Payment must be received before I begin work or commit time for a project.
 On most projects I require half the fee before starting, and the other half after the in-depth interview, before starting further work.
 Once payment is received, orders cannot be cancelled or reduced, and no refunds will be made.

 I don’t haggle over fees.
 I know my market, I know the details of what my competitors offer, and the quality of their work, and I know what they charge.
 My services involve more time and effort than those of any of any competitors that I know of.
-And very few can approach my level of quality.
+And, on the basis of my experience since 2008, I believe that very few anywhere can approach my level of quality.

 I think I also work more efficiently than my competitors, since I have professional experience that virtually all of them lack.
-Unlike the national résumé mills, I don’t kick back a percentage to big-name “partners” in exchange for being put on their “Best Résumé Writers” lists.
-I don’t try to outspend the big mills on Google, either.
 So I can not only give better value for the money, I can give better value for the time.

 Scheduling & Time Frame

 Since I put in so much time and effort on each résumé, I can take only a limited number of jobs.
 The work has to be done in stages, and can’t be rushed.
-Our other clients cannot be put aside.
-There’s no skilled help we can hire to accommodate volume—the very few people with those skills don’t have to work for someone else.
+My other clients cannot be put aside.
+There’s no skilled help I can hire to accommodate volume—the very few people with those skills don’t have to work for someone else.

 Rush service is not an option.
 Please don’t ask.
 A rushed résumé is an inferior résumé, and that’s not what I do.